Herbert A. Wagner Generating Station: History

 The Wagner Generating Station's oil-fired Unit 1 commenced operations in 1956.
 Unit 2, consisting of a Babcock & Wilcox 1800 psig steam boiler and General Electric single reheat steam turbine, began operations as a coal-fired plant in 1959.
-Coal-fired Unit 3, which has a Babcock & Wilcox 3500 psig supercritical boiler and a Westinghouse double-reheat cross compound turbine, commenced operations in 1966.
-The oil-fired unit 4 began operations in 1972.
-Unit 2 was converted to fuel oil to comply with state and federal air quality requirements in 1972, and then modified to allow a return to burning coal in 1987.
+It has since retired.
+Coal-fired Unit 3, which has a Babcock & Wilcox 3500 psig supercritical boiler and a Westinghouse double-reheat cross compound turbine, commenced operations in 1966 and now runs on oil.
+The oil-fired Unit 4 began operations in 1972.
 Units 2, 3, and 4 were also converted to use natural gas during startup operations in 1987.
 Additional air pollution controls were added to the plants in the 1980s.

 The plant is named for Herbert Appleton Wagner (1867–1947), who was president of the Consolidated Gas and Electric of Baltimore, the predecessor company of Constellation Energy, from 1915 through 1942.
 Wagner also held a patent on a self-starting, single-phase motor and founded in 1891 the Wagner Electric Manufacturing Company in St. Louis, Missouri.

 2012 sale

 The plant was originally constructed by a predecessor company of Constellation Energy, which was later purchased by Exelon in 2012.
 On August 9, 2012, Exelon announced that it had reached an agreement, subject to regulatory approvals, for the sale of the Charles P. Crane, Brandon Shores, and Herbert A. Wagner Generating Stations to Raven Power Holdings LLC, a newly formed portfolio company of Riverstone Holdings LLC, for approximately $400 million.
 Exelon had committed to divest the plants as condition for regulatory approval of its merger with Constellation Energy to alleviate concerns regarding potential market power in the regional wholesale electricity market.
 The sale was completed on November 30, 2012.
+When Riverstone Holdings executed a take-private transaction and became the majority owner of Talen in 2016, Brandon Shores, along with other Riverstone-owned generation assets, became part of the Talen portfolio.
+Following a strategic restructuring of Talen in 2023, it became a publicly traded company and was no longer privately owned by Riverstone.